How do Workers’ Compensation death benefits work?

 Once we receive the claim, we’ll assign a dedicated claims advocate to provide personalized support.
 They will work with you to review the circumstances of the death and help determine the eligibility of the surviving dependents for benefits.

-We’re committed to helping you gather the necessary information and answer any questions you may have.
-Then, we’ll work with you and the surviving dependents to distribute the benefits.
+We’ll help you gather information and answer your questions.
+And we’ll work with surviving dependents to distribute the benefits.

 » Here’s how to file a workers’ compensation claim